-Dan Marse-Kapr is a friendly stand-up comedian from Baltimore with a unique sense of humor and a laid-back stage presence that audiences love.
+Dan Marse-Kapr is a stand-up comedian from Baltimore with a unique sense of humor and a laid-back stage presence that audiences love.
+He specializes in short jokes and one-liners.
 His comedy covers a wide variety of topics, including aquarium memberships, a lemonade stand sabotaged by his father, and the historical origins of garden gnomes.

-After receiving a master's degree, Dan relocated to Baltimore, where he began performing stand-up comedy, drawing from over a decade of public speaking experience.
-His years of serious academic study resulted in a sharp, analytical wit and an acute sensitivity to the absurdity of everyday life.
-As a result, people often describe Dan's material as smart, fun, and original.
+In 2013, Dan received a master's degree but decided against his original plan of pursuing an academic career.
+Instead, he moved to Baltimore with his wife, and several months later he entered the world of stand-up comedy.
+His educational background proved to be a strong asset; his years of studying subjects like philosophy and ancient history resulted in a sharp, analytical wit and an acute sensitivity to the absurdity of everyday life.
+As a result, people frequently describe Dan's material as smart, fun, and original.

 Dan's unique brand of comedy is a consistent crowd-pleaser, whether the audience is big or small.
 Those who see him perform are guaranteed a memorable, highly entertaining experience.